daw017/PSYC193_IntroPython_W2019/README.md

 This course will also make use of online quizzes and exams via Google Forms.
 This means that each of you will be sent an email and will take quizzes/exams online with your user_name@ucsd.edu email linked to your grade.
 Taking a quiz or exam logged in as another student will be treated as a violation and you will be referred for disciplinary action.
 Similarly, emailing with or otherwise communicating with other students or anyone else during a quiz or exam will be treated as a violation and also referred for disciplinary action.

-## Course Schedule
+## Course Schedule (approximate, subject to change)
-Week00, January 9:	  What is Python?, Jupyter Environment, First Program, Basic variables (Strings, Ints)
+Week00, January 9:	  What is Python?, Jupyter Environment (Google Colaboratory), First Program, Basic variables

-Week01, January 16: 	More on variables, lists, for loops, and list comprehensions
+Week01, January 16: 	More on variables, lists, for loops, list comprehensions, slicing lists

-Week02, January 23:	  TBD
+Week02, January 23:	  If..statements, dictionaries

-Week03, January 30:	  TBD
+Week03, January 30:	  User input, while statements

 Week04, February 6:	  NO CLASS

-Week05, February 13:	  TBD
+Week05, February 13:	  Midterm, functions

-Week06, February 20:	  TBD
+Week06, February 20:	  Classes, object-oriented programming

-Week07, February 27:	  TBD
+Week07, February 27:	  File Input/Output

-Week08, March 6:	  TBD
+Week08, March 6:	  NumPy (numerical computing module for data analysis), Plotting (Matplotlib/Seaborn)

-Week09, March 13:	  TBD
+Week09, March 13:	  Pandas (data frames)

 Final: Room/Time TBD